mitochon/polyjuice/README.md

 This tool only handles coding regions for cds' and codons.
 The following cases are NOT handled:
   * Mutations crossing intronic regions and UTR regions.
   * For [DNA](http://varnomen.hgvs.org/recommendations/DNA/) coding sequence: conversions, copy number variations, allele combinations, complex mutations.
-  * For [Protein](http://varnomen.hgvs.org/recommendations/protein/): anything but simple substitutions.
+  * For [Protein](http://varnomen.hgvs.org/recommendations/protein/): anything but simple substitutions and short-format frameshifts.

 ## Related work